 The family law arbitrator will then make a written decision that is legally binding and enforceable by the court.
 Usually, parties are represented by their own lawyers during arbitration.

-Parenting coordinators help you and your separated partner settle parenting disagreements about what was agreed to in a separation agreement or was set out in a [define:court order].
-The coordinator will first try to resolve the conflict through mediation, and if there’s no agreement, will make a neutral decision (called a determination) about the issue.
+Parenting coordinators help you and your separated partner settle parenting disagreements about what was agreed to in a separation agreement or was set out in a court order.
+The parenting coordinator will first try to resolve the conflict through consensus building (collaborative problem solving).
+If there's no agreement, the parenting coordinator will make a final decision (called a determination) about the issue.
 This determination is legally binding and enforceable by the court.

-Parenting coordinators must be qualified under the Family Law Act and can be experienced family law lawyers, counsellors, social workers, family therapists, or psychologists who have special training in mediating and arbitrating parenting disputes.
+Parenting coordinators must be qualified under the Family Law Act and can be experienced family law lawyers, counsellors, social workers, mediators, or psychologists who have special training in mediating and arbitrating parenting disputes.